Zuehlke/robo-challenge/framework/java/README.md

 - Java language bindings: http://ev3dev-lang-java.github.io/docs/api/
 - ev3dev language bindings: http://ev3dev-lang.readthedocs.io/en/latest/

+>__Note:__ You can acces the underling kernel sysfs attributes with the Java API when some commands are not directly supported.
+See for example the Tacho Motor class.

+> setStringAttribute("command", "reset");

+> String getStringAttribute(String attribute)

+> int getIntegerAttribute(String attribute)

+> setStringAttribute(String attribute, String value)

+> setIntegerAttribute(String attribute, int value)

 ## Setting up the EV3 Brick
 First, you need to set up up a JVM on the EV3 brick.
 Thankfully, Oracle provides a Java embedded version, that runs on the EV3 brick.